openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

     let sql1 = query.getSqlLike();
     console.log("GetSqlLike sql=" + sql1);
 } catch (e) {
-    console.log("dumplicated calls should be ok : " + e);
+    console.log("duplicated calls should be ok : " + e);
 }
 ```

 ## KVStore

 Provides methods to manage data in a KV store, for example, adding or deleting data and subscribing to data changes or completion of data synchronization.
-Before calling any method in **KVStore**, you must use **getKVStore** to obtain a **KVStore** object.

-**System capability**: SystemCapability.DistributedDataManager.KVStore.Core
+Before calling any method in **KVStore**, you must use [getKVStore](#getkvstore) to obtain a **KVStore** object.

 ### put